 However, what most people don’t know is that I am incredibly insecure.
 I’m not even sure that I could pinpoint where it comes from.
 I guess I’ve learnt how to hide it well.
 Most of the time…

-Anyway, I guess what I’m trying to say is that we all have them; so what can we do about it?
+Anyway, I guess what I’m trying to say is that we all have them, so what can we do about it?

 When I first became a parent, I was so overwhelmed with this beautiful new responsibility that I sometimes felt my parenting was in the spotlight.
-That others kept a keen eye on me to see when, or how, I would fail… Of course, in reality, that was not the case – no one was watching and waiting for to me fail – but our insecurities don’t pay much attention to reality!
+That others kept a keen eye on me to see when, or how, I would fail… Of course, in reality, that was not the case – no one was watching and waiting for me fail – but our insecurities don’t pay much attention to reality!

 Well… Maybe I should cope with and strive to overcome mine first.

-Having insecurities doesn’t make us weak, and it doesn’t have to define who we are.
+Having insecurity doesn’t make us weak, and it doesn’t have to define who we are.
 It just means we’re human!
 We feel and hurt, sometimes in more ways than we care to admit, life shapes us and our experiences inform what we believe about ourselves.
 There’s no getting away from that… So how can we lead by example?
-How can we survive our insecurities in a healthy enough way so that we can guide our children to surviving theirs?
+How can we survive our insecurities in a healthy enough way so that we can guide our children to survive theirs?

 Below is a list of what guided me to surviving mine!
 (Note to the reader: I said ‘surviving’, not ‘survived’… this process is ongoing, always.)

-1.Acknowledging what our insecurities are, and that we are not broken.
+1. Acknowledging what our insecurities are, and that we are not broken.

 2. Figuring out where they come from